axules/react-onblur/README.md

 ## What is it?

-It is just HOC function
+It is simple HOC function

 ```javascript
 import withOnBlur from "react-onblur";